KoanOps/Recs/README.md

-# Books, Papers and GitHub repos relevant to Quantitative Finance
+# Resources (Books, Papers, and GitHub repos) for Quantitative Finance

-If you feel anything is missing please make a pull request.
+If you feel anything is missing, please make a pull request.

 Our recs: <br>
 [Quant Books](https://github.com/KoanOps/BookRecs/blob/master/QuantBooks.md)<br>